openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 specifying a field descriptor for a `Q` descriptor as its `CONSTANT_Utf8` string, rather than an internal binary name.
-(As with array descriptors in the same place, there is no ambiguity, since a class name cannot have the same spelling as an array or field descriptor.
+(As with array descriptors in the same place, there is no ambiguity, since a class name cannot have the same spelling as an array or class descriptor.
 This is because class names cannot contain left bracket `[` or semicolon `;` characters.)

 It is an error to refer to a class using a `Q` descriptor which does not have